rfletcher/terraform-provider-definednet/README.md

 # Quick Start

-This provider is only available locally, through Terraform's [development overrides](https://developer.hashicorp.com/terraform/cli/config/config-file#development-overrides-for-provider-developers):
+This provider isn't available from the Terraform Registry.
+To use it locally, build the binary and configure Terraform's [development overrides](https://developer.hashicorp.com/terraform/cli/config/config-file#development-overrides-for-provider-developers):

 1. Install [Terraform](https://developer.hashicorp.com/terraform/install) and